vilgotf/Red-container/README.md

 systemctl --user enable --now container-red.service
 ```

+The environmental variables `PREFIX` and `TOKEN` can be set for noninteractive setup

 If you want the container to continue run even when your not logged in:
 ```
 loginctl enable-linger <username>